 After being passed it was incorporated into Title 18, Part I, Chapter 10 of the US Code.

-In Section 178 of Chapter 10, a biological agent is defined as:
+In Section 178 of Chapter 10, a biological agent is defined as: "any micro-organism, virus, infectious substance, or biological product that may be

 engineered as a result of biotechnology, or any naturally occurring or bioengineered component of any such microorganism, virus, infectious substance, or